LLNL/sundials/doc/sundials_developers/source/style_guide/SourceCode.rst

 #.
 All SUNDIALS functions should return a ``SUNErrCode``.
 Many older functions
    do not do this and are exceptions to the rule for backwards compatiblilty.
+   In addition, internal helper functions may or may-not return a ``SUNErrCode``.

 #.
 Functions should begin by extracting the ``SUNContext`` object with the
    ``SUNDeclareContext()`` macro.